 Es un hecho que él está enfermo (It's a fact that he's sick) = INDICATIVE.

 No es un hecho que él esté enfermo (It's not a fact that he's sick) = SUBJUNCTIVE.

 As with wishes, the fact we can't be sure if the actions we suggest or recommend will come to fruition is expressed with the subjunctive in Spanish.
 Our formula would thus consist of a "recommending verb" plus que plus a verb in subjunctive.
-Such "recommending" verbs include but aren't limited to aconsejar (to advise), decir (to tell), dejar (to allow), exigir (to demand), hacer (to make/force), insistir (to insist), mandar (to order), ordenar (to order), prohibir (to forbid), proponer (to advise), recomendar (to recommend), rogar (to beg), sugerir (to suggest), and suplicar (to beg), some of which overlap with the "wishes" category.
+Such "recommending" verbs include but aren't limited to aconsejar (to advise), decir (to tell), dejar (to allow), exigir (to demand), hacer (to make/force), insistir (to insist), mandar (to order), ordenar (to order), prohibir (to forbid), proponer (to propose), recomendar (to recommend), rogar (to beg), sugerir (to suggest), and suplicar (to beg), some of which overlap with the "wishes" category.
 Let's see some examples:

 les sugiero que visiten el sugestivo Museo del oro,

 I suggest that you visit the intriguing Gold Museum,Play Caption

 te recomiendo que muevas algunos muebles del salón a la cocina.